24/7 Emergency Service Available

 6. Insulate Your Hot Water Pipes

-Insulating hot water pipes reduces heat loss, which means you waste less water waiting for it to heat up.
-Pipe insulation is inexpensive and a simple DIY project.
-Focus on the first 6 feet of pipe from your water heater.
+Insulating hot water pipes reduces heat loss, which means you waste less water waiting for hot water to arrive at the tap.
+Pipe insulation is inexpensive (about $1 per foot) and a simple DIY project.
+Focus on the first 6 feet of pipe from your water heater and any pipes that run through unheated spaces.

 7. Capture and Reuse Water

 Place a bucket in the shower to capture water while you wait for it to warm up.
-Use this water for plants, cleaning, or flushing toilets.
-You can also reuse cooking water from pasta or vegetables once it cools.
+Use this "gray water" for plants, cleaning, or flushing toilets.
+You can also reuse cooking water from pasta or vegetables once it cools — plants love it.

 Consider installing a rain barrel to capture rainwater for outdoor watering.
-While San Diego does not get much rain, every bit helps during the rainy season.
+While San Diego does not get much rain, every bit helps during the rainy season, and it is free water for your landscaping.

-Outdoor watering typically accounts for 50% or more of residential water use.
-Water early in the morning (before 6 AM) to minimize evaporation.
+Outdoor watering typically accounts for 50% or more of residential water use in San Diego.
+If you are keeping a lawn, water early in the morning (before 6 AM) to minimize evaporation.
 Check your irrigation system regularly for leaks, broken heads, and proper coverage.

 Better yet, consider replacing thirsty lawns with drought-tolerant landscaping.
-Many water agencies offer turf replacement rebates of $2 to $4 per square foot.
+Many local water agencies offer turf replacement rebates of $2–$4 per square foot.
+That can add up to thousands of dollars back in your pocket.

 9. Check Your Water Heater Settings

-If your water heater is set too high, you mix in more cold water to reach a comfortable temperature, essentially wasting the energy used to overheat the water.
+If your water heater is set too high, you mix in more cold water to reach a comfortable temperature — which means you wasted energy heating water hotter than needed.
 Set your water heater to 120 degrees Fahrenheit for optimal efficiency and safety.
+It is also hot enough to kill bacteria but cool enough to reduce scalding risk.

 10. Schedule a Plumbing Efficiency Audit